Skip to main content

 We see the role Disney has played in rejuvenating the musicals through the rising popularity of musical movies, but one wonders if they’re shaping the genre in deeper ways.
 Slowly tearing down the curtain behind which dreamers have locked their hopes for decades.

 When you spend as much time as I do with the musical genre, in and out of Disney, and you start to catch onto these kinds of things, you can't really help but start to hope that these microscopic shifts, these minor developments, might actually herald some larger movement within the American musical, and the spirit of the population it is standing in for.
-This larger idea that musical films might be living up to their promise, or heck, maybe have been all along, is exciting.
+This larger idea that musical films might finally be living up to their promise, or heck, maybe have been all along, is exciting.
 The fact that Disney might have had anything to do with that is, to this critic, nothing less.

 When You Wish Upon a Star